-This program will define transitional and supportive housing, and identify zones that will allow the development of transitional and supportive housing without undue regulatory requirements, and in locations that are close to public services and facilities, including transportation.
-Transitional and supportive housing must be permitted as a residential use, not limited to specific residential zones, and only subject to those restrictions that apply to other residential uses of the same type in the same zone.
+This program will define transitional and supportive housing amend the Zoning Ordinance in accordance with SB2, by defining transitional and supportive housing, and noting that these types of housing shall be treated as residential uses in all residential zones, subject only to those restrictions that apply to other residential uses of the same type in the same zone. and identify zones that will allow the development of transitional and supportive housing without undue regulatory requirements, and in locations that are close to public services and facilities, including transportation. by defining transitional and supportive housing, and noting that these types of housing shall be treated as residential uses in all residential zones, subject only to those restrictions that apply to other residential uses of the same type in the same zone.